 In Yoga, Pilates, CrossFit, and weight training we know this means being conscious of your posture, spine alignment, and movement.
 In work, this can also be applied to your core abilities or your core values.
-Being mindful of what you want, what you are comfortable supporting, and how you make key choices, such as your reactions to customer complaints, how you treat others, and how you respond in crisis, all comes back to your core values.
+Being mindful of what you want, what you are comfortable supporting, and how you make key choices, such as your reactions to customer complaints, how you treat others, and how you respond in a crisis, all comes back to your core values.

 When you know what you value in your life, you make better choices.
 And, knowing your limitations can actually be a strength- not a fault.
 Having a clear understanding of your core strengths and abilities will also add to your confidence level.
-Take a compliment next time it is given, know you contributions, and track your accomplishments throughout the year.
+Take a compliment next time it is given, know your contributions, and track your accomplishments throughout the year.
 When something falls outside of your comfort zone or wheelhouse, don’t be afraid to speak up and share your concerns or ask for help.
 In the end, it will make you better.

-Knowing your values on how your treat others is equally important.
+Knowing your values on how you treat others is equally important.
 So, the next time someone shows up in your space with the latest gossip or criticism of others, let them know your core values as well and walk away.

 3. Take a rest.

 As days get busy in the office it is easy to lose track of time and lose track of the mental breaks we all need.
 In exercise, we don’t just continue to push ourselves without any momentary breaks, so shouldn’t the same be true of our workday.

 Take a moment to step away from your desk.
 In 8-10 minutes you can take a walk, visit with someone, grab a tea or coffee, and reboot.
 Make the most of your lunch break too.
 Since we usually get an hour for lunch, and it only takes 20-30 minutes to eat, take a walk, stretch, or do simple in-office yoga.

 4. Bring awareness.